kyma-project/busola/docs/extensibility/form-section.md

   - **valueEnum[]** - an array of options to generate a value input field with a dropdown.
 - **inputInfo** - a string below the input field that shows how to fill in the input.
 - **description** - a string displayed in a tooltip when you hover over a question mark icon, next to the input's label.
 The default value is taken from the CustomResourceDefintion (CRD).
+- **defaultOpen** - a boolean that specifies if the widget should be expanded by default.
+Defaults to `false`.

 #### Example